pkhamdee/cloudNativeData-IoT-retail-demo/pivot-market-app/README.md

 ## SCDF

-Hello Team,

-The current status is the following.

-I have currently have SCDF, PCC and initial web application instances deployed to PCFONe.
+SCDF, PCC and initial web application instances deployed to PCFONe.
 I needed to deploy Kafka outside of PCFONe.
 It is currently deployed on AWS ec2-35-174-17-30.compute-1.amazonaws.com:9092 with a topic “beacon”.